justin-gerhardt/chrome-architecture-website/README.md

  You can than access a local copy of the website at http://localhost:1313 .
 If you make any changes the server will automatically rebuild the site and refresh your browser (as long as you haven't broken the html).

+ ### CSS ###

+ To edit the css in the theme you must:
+  * Install node.js
+  * run `npm install` inside the theme directory
+  * when editing run `grunt watch` to automatically rebuild the css file
+  * edit the scss files with your changes

+as long as both `grunt watch` and `huge serve` are running at the same time style changes will be automatically built and displayed.

  Deploy
  ----------